A humanist

 Thompson

-Ayanna Thompson is a leader of humanities in practice.
-Her work in academia, on nonprofit boards, and in arts organizations demonstrates the necessity of implementing humanities research into practice.
+A leader of humanities in practice, Thompson’s work in higher education, on nonprofit boards, and in arts organizations demonstrates the power of humanities as a practice.

-Thompson is a scholar of Shakespeare, race, and performance.
+Thompson’s research explores Shakespeare, race, and performance.
 She is the author of many books including Blackface and Passing Strange: Shakespeare, Race, and Contemporary America.
-A Regents Professor of English and executive director of the Arizona Center for Medieval and Renaissance Studies, she was elected to the American Academy of Arts and Sciences in 2021.
+A Regents Professor of English and executive director of the Arizona Center for Medieval and Renaissance Studies, she has demonstrated at Arizona State University and beyond that the humanities are not a thing of the past—they are vital to our future.

-Daniel Craig and Ruth Negga on stage during their performance of Macbeth at The Public Theater
+Daniel Craig and Ruth Negga on stage during their performance of Macbeth at The Public Theater.
+Directed by Sam Gold.
+2022.

 Theater collaborations

-Ayanna Thompson works on Shakespearean productions and new works in equal measures.
+Ayanna Thompson works as a textual consultant, dramaturg, and collaborative consultant in major cultural institutions including The Public Theater, the Royal Shakespeare Company, Theater for a New Audience, the Folger Shakespeare Library, and more.
+She works on Shakespearean productions and new works in equal measures.
 Because her scholarly research focuses on how race operates in performance and as a performance, she works with theatre companies, directors, and actors to discuss how race (can, should, and does) makes meaning onstage.

 Blackface by Ayanna Thompson